Why is a Coral Reef special?

 CAUSES OF ENDANGERMENT

-Often poisoned by collectors working for the aquarium trade, inadvertently damaged by boaters and scuba divers who stand on reefs or hit them with fins breaking off pieces of the fragile coral.
-Damage from anchors and accidental boat groundings is a severe problem.
+Coral species have specific need for light, temperature & are easily damaged.
+They are sensitive to warm water caused by global warming.
+Smothered by erosion from deforestation & dredging of rivers & bays.
+Many are blown up by fishers using dynamite.
+Often poisoned by collectors working for the aquarium trade, inadvertently damaged by boaters & scuba divers who stand on reefs or hit them with fins breaking off pieces of fragile coral.
+Damage from anchors & accidental boat groundings is a severe problem.

-Cyanide and toxins are used to stun reef fish so they can be captured alive as aquarium specimens.
+Cyanide & toxins are used to stun reef fish so they can be captured alive as aquarium specimens.
 The accumulation of poisons is killing the reefs.
 Improvements in the ability to keep corals alive has spurred a worldwide demand for live corals for aquariums.

-You must be thinking……“What can I do?……..I can’t stop this?”
+“What can I do?……..I can’t stop this?”

-Support business that are reef-friendly.
-Ask fishing, boating, aquarium and snorkelling services to protect reefs.
-Don’t litter
+* Ask fishing, boating, aquarium & snorkelling services to protect our reefs.

 Spread the word